Chilocorus stigma: Life cycle and issues

-C. stigma usually completes two lifecycles a year in Canada and the North United States but may complete several lifecycles a year further down South.
+Chilocorus stigma usually completes two lifecycles a year in Canada and the North United States but may complete several lifecycles a year further down South.
 They overwinter in ground litter during the colder months.
 C. stigma has been shown, like other ladybeetles, to be susceptible to the use of insecticides diminishing its population in the wild.
 In order to preserve the benefits of this insect, pesticide users are encouraged to use natural alternatives to pesticide in order to curb the decline of C. stigma.

 Chromosome variation

 The chromosomes (karyotype) of Chilocorus stigma vary from one individual to another, in both the number of chromosomes (aneuploidy) and their structure (chromosomal polymorphism).
 The variability occurs as a result of chromosome fusions or disassociations.